I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 .twb Tableau Workbook (XML-based workbook definition file.
 Does not include extracted data)

-.twbx Tableau Packaged Workbook (Package format that can include extracted data and related files)
+.twbx Tableau Packaged Workbook (Package format that can bundle extracted data and related files)

 .tds Tableau Data Source